vaibhav209/note-taking/README.md

 ## Description

-The Firebase Notes App is a full-fledged React-based application that enables users to create, edit, view, and delete notes.
+The Firebase Note Taking App is a full-fledged React-based application that enables users to create, edit, view, and delete notes.
 It goes beyond basic CRUD operations by incorporating Firebase for real-time data storage and user authentication for secure data access.
 React Toastify is also integrated to provide user-friendly notification alerts.

 ## Technologies Used